-\emph{Long time/global well-posedness.} Once we have local well-posedness at the desired Sobolev regularity, to prove the long time result and the global well-posedness conjecture in the defocusing case we only need to establish long time energy bounds.
-This is the goal of the last section, and is still done within a complex bootstrap argument involving Strichartz and bilinear $L^2$ estimates.
+\emph{Long-time/global well-posedness.} Given local well-posedness at the desired Sobolev regularity, in order to to prove the long-time result and the global well-posedness conjecture in the defocusing case we only need to establish long-time energy bounds.
+This is the goal of the last section, and is achieved within a complex bootstrap argument involving Strichartz and bilinear $L^2_{t,x}$ estimates.
 On one hand, compared to the local well-posedness part, here we no longer need to work with the linearized equation, and it suffices to devote all our attention to the full equation.
-On the other hand, we now need to pay close attention to the doubly resonant interactions, which are no longer perturbative, and whose structure is important.
+On the other hand, we now need to pay close attention to the doubly resonant interactions, which are no longer perturbative, and whose structure is crucial in our analysis.
 This is where our \emph{conservative} and \emph{defocusing} assumptions play the leading role.